Winkel515/Champs_Tutor/README.md

-# TutorMe
+# Champs Tutor

-TutorMe is an online platform that aims to help students find a tutor within their school's community
+Champs Tutor is an online platform that aims to help students find a tutor within their school's community

 Link to our website: https://montrealtutors.herokuapp.com/